Our companies are backed by the Best Pick Guarantee. Call one today!

 When to Replace Your Current Siding

-Here are a few tips to help you discern whether your current siding needs to be replaced:
+Here are a few tips to help you discern whether your existing siding needs to be replaced:

 - Perform a close-up inspection of any siding that appears warped.
 Using a screwdriver, poke beneath the warped siding and note how firm the layer under the siding feels.
 If this layer feels rotted in any way, it’s probably time to replace your siding.

-- Surprisingly, a couple of signs that may indicate failing siding are noticeable from inside the home.
-If you’re experiencing peeling paint or sagging wallpaper, it may be because your aging siding is allowing moisture to seep beneath it and into your wallboard.
-This can damage your home’s interior walls, so it’s something you should get checked out as soon as possible.
+- Peeling paint or sagging wallpaper may indicate your aging siding is allowing moisture to seep beneath it and into your wallboard.
+The moisture can damage your home’s interior walls, so it’s something you should get checked out as soon as possible.

 - Another sign that your siding allows too much moisture into your home’s walls is mold or mildew formation on the exterior of your siding.
 While not always a sign of failing siding, mold or mildew often signifies additional issues and should be a cause for further investigation.